 The Publisher's Circular from October 2, 1920 shows SMITH AND THE PHARAOHS was published October 25, 1920

-The light blue with navy blue titling is assumed to be a later issue or later variant binding
+This binding with light blue cloth with navy blue titling is assumed to be a later issue or later variant binding